-Former holders of our pre-IPO common equity, including certain of our executive managers and directors, own a controlling interest in Sajet Resources LLC ("Sajet"), which was spun-off in December 2010 prior to the IPO.
+In December 2010 prior to our IPO, Sajet Resources LLC ("Sajet"), was spun-off from Targa.
+Rene Joyce and James Whalen, directors of Targa, are also directors of Sajet.
+Joe Bob Perkins, James Whalen, Michael Heim, Jeffrey McParland, Paul Chung and Matthew Meloy, executive officers of Targa, are also executive officers of Sajet.
 Sajet owns certain technology rights, real property and ownership interests in Allied CNG Ventures LLC.
-Targa provides general and administrative services to Sajet and is reimbursed for these amounts at its actual cost.
-Services provided to Sajet totaled \$1.1 million in 2015.
+We provide general and administrative services to Sajet and are reimbursed for these amounts at our actual cost.
+Services provided to Sajet totaled \$0.5 million in 2016.